hiddencilantro/paperless-paper-chart-EMR/README.md

 * encounters index (limit # of displayed records per page)
     - links to page numbers
     - allow user to select how many records to display
+* add search/filter for encounters (by type, date, or physician)

 ///
 <%= button_to "Delete Account", current_user, method: :delete, data: {confirm: "You are about to permanently delete a provider account.
 ALL of your data will be lost.
 Are you sure?"} %>